NixOS/nix.dev/source/tutorials/nix-language.md

 - On its left is the function argument
 - On its right is the function body.

-Functions in the Nix language can appear in different forms:
+Function declarations in the Nix language can appear in different forms.
+Each of them is explained in the following, and here is an overview:

-- single argument:
+- Single argument

   ```nix
   x: x + 1
   ```

-  - multiple arguments via nesting
+  - Multiple arguments via nesting

     ```nix
     x: y: x + y
     ```

-- attribute set argument
+- Attribute set argument

   ```nix
   { a, b }: a + b
   ```

-  - with default attributes
+  - With default attributes

     ```nix
     { a, b ?
 0 }: a + b
     ```

-  - with additional attributes allowed
+  - With additional attributes allowed

     ```nix
     { a, b, ...}: a + b
     ```

-- named attribute set argument
+- Named attribute set argument

   ```nix
   args@{ a, b, ... }: a + b + args.c